tomasgrusz/terren/README.md

 <h2>🫂 Contributing</h2>

-We welcome contributions from the community!
-If you have a tool, framework, library, or resource that you believe would be valuable to others, please follow these steps to contribute:
+All contributions from the community are welcome!
+If you have a tool, library, or resource that you believe would be valuable to others, please follow these steps to contribute:

 1. Fork the repository
 2. Create a new branch `git checkout -b new-feature`